 Culture is king: How to move innovation online

-I’ve had the privilege of working alongside fantastic organizations around the world as they’ve moved their innovation projects, processes and teams online since the pandemic started.
+I’ve had the privilege of working alongside fantastic organizations around the world as they’ve moved their innovation projects, processes and teams online.

 This has been a fascinating journey to witness.
-Running innovation projects is tricky business at the best of times, so learning to do it remotely during a crisis is no small feat.
+Running innovation projects is tricky business at the best of times, and many organisations were figuring out how to do it remotely during the COVID-19 pandemic, so it was no small feat.

-What’s been most remarkable to me is that regardless of the size or focus of the business, it’s their culture that has played the biggest role in whether remote innovation efforts paid off.
+What’s been most remarkable is that regardless of the size or focus of the business, it’s their culture that has played the biggest role in whether remote innovation efforts paid off.

 For anybody yet to take their innovation activity online, or any organizations in the thick of trying to work out how to make remote design work for them, I’ve set out the journey I’ve seen teams go through, and what a culture-first innovation approach looks like in a remote world.